jasontcrabtree/WIP-2020-Portfolio/work/repairer-allocation.md

 10. Created a prioritised list of solutions and recommendations; then themed and ranked the ideas by potential impact, difficulty, cost and values
 11. Presented the ranked ideas and recommendations to the Senior Leadership Team to obtain endorsement and support for the next steps of execution

-## 1\
+---

-Discover
+## 1. Discover

-Research, data-gathering, talking with people and gaining insight into the design problem.
+_Research, data-gathering, talking with people and gaining insight into the design problem._

 The project began with data-gathering.
 After the fact, it's easy to see how everything connects together and present the results using a clear narrative timeline.
 In reality however, life is never so tidy.
 A lot of the early focus on the project was figuring out what we knew, what we knew what we didn't know, and what we didn't know we didn't know.